Katrine-Marie/basicResponsiveMenu/README.md

 This plugin gives you a responsive menu with as little hassle as possible.

 The `index.html` is a demo file, showing an example markup.
+The plugin files can be found in the `dist` folder.

 ## How To Use